At a Glance

 Some tips for your application 🫡

-Craft a Strong Cover Letter: Write a compelling cover letter that outlines your passion for criminal law and your desire to work with this particular firm.
-Mention your advocacy experience and how it aligns with the firm's values and reputation.
+Craft a Strong Cover Letter: Write a cover letter that showcases your passion for criminal defence and your commitment to professionalism and teamwork.
+Mention specific experiences that align with the firm's values and the job requirements.

-Follow Up: After submitting your application, consider following up with a polite email or phone call to express your continued interest in the position.
-This shows initiative and can help keep your application top of mind.
+Follow Up: After submitting your application, consider following up with a polite email or call to express your continued interest in the position.
+This shows initiative and enthusiasm for the role.

 How to prepare for a job interview at eNL Legal Recruitment